jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.81a
+* Fixed an issue with battery displaying when the computer doesn't have an installed battery

 0.8a
 * Modified the design of warning cell, it looks cooler